NavyaG-lab/Tech-writer/hausmeister/ops_how_to.md

 ### Determining if it was the dataset or model that failed

-Get the transaction id for the run ([here is how](https://github.com/nubank/data-infra-docs/blob/master/monitoring_nightly_run.md#finding-the-transaction-id)).
+1. Get the transaction id for the run ([here is how](https://github.com/nubank/data-infra-docs/blob/master/monitoring_nightly_run.md#finding-the-transaction-id)).
-Then find uncommitted "`datasets`" for that transaction by using [sonar](https://backoffice.nubank.com.br/sonar-js/#/sonar-js/graphiql) run this GraphQL query:
+1. Find uncommitted "`datasets`" for that transaction by using [sonar](https://backoffice.nubank.com.br/sonar-js/#/sonar-js/graphiql) run this GraphQL query:

 ```
 {